 It’s a pull-based payment method that allows a creditor (i.e. a merchant) to directly debit a debtor (i.e. a consumer) bank account, provided that a valid mandate has been signed by the debtor to allow the merchant to withdraw money on their bank account.

-The new SEPA Direct Debit scheme introduced some significant changes regarding the management process, which have become important challenges for creditors:
+This new SEPA Direct Debit scheme introduced some significant changes regarding the management process, which have become important challenges for creditors:

-- Creditors have to handle a new interbank communication file format.
+- Creditors have to handle a new interbank communication file format

 - Creditors have to deal with a specific SEPA Direct Debit Timeline